wiredopposite/OGX-Mini/README.md

 ### PlayStation 3
 Start + Dpad Left
 ### PlayStation Classic
-Start + A (Cross on PS gamepads, B on Switch gamepads)
+Start + A (Cross for PlayStation and B for Switch gamepads)

 After a new mode is stored, the RP2040 will reset itself so you don't need to unplug it.